maxime-filippini/personal-site-contents/posts/simple-deployment-for-personal-apps.md

 ![](/static/assets/tailscale-ios.webp)

 Once this is done, you can go to the [DNS tab](https://login.tailscale.com/admin/dns) of the admin panel to set a name for your tailnet, and not have to remember each of your devices' tailscale IP.
+This is called **Magic DNS** and is part of what makes Tailscale feel so magical for personal use.

 ![](/static/assets/tailscale-dns.webp)